 This is the 1930’s art deco hotel made famous by guests such as Agatha Christie and Noel Coward.
 They do an excellent Sunday Lunch or you can join them in the evening for a dinner dance, but don’t forget the black tie!
+Black tie dinners include canapes, three courses and coffee and petits fours.
+On Wednesdays and Saturdays throughout the year there is live music from an inhouse band.
 Please phone to book (Tel: 01548 810514).

 The Venus Cafe, Bigbury on Sea Beach cafe, popular with surfers and families is on the back of the beach on the lower car park.
 They are open all year for drinks, snacks and meals on an al-fresco basis.
 They also provide takeaway food for the evenings in the summer.
 The Venus group has also gained a Gold award from the Green Tourism Scheme and sets out to be an environmentally friendly cafe using top quality locally sourced food (Tel: 01548 810141).

 There is also the Bay Café up behind the main car park.
 Unfortunately this Café has been closed.
 However the new owners of the Burgh Island Hotel have bought the site and have announced plans to reopen – watch this space.

 Most of the other local pubs and restaurants require a short car journey.
 In general, they all offer value for money pride themselves on using fresh locally sourced produce wherever possible.
 As opening times and menus vary it is best to ring to ring and check details in advance.